Best Debit Cards

 - Co-operative bank - $5/month

 While most debit cards are either free or $10/year, foreign exchange translation fees vary considerablyBanks charge very little for debit cards but can make significant profits if you use the card on overseas transactions.
 For example, Kiwibank will charge you NZ$2.50 for every NZ$100 you spend in a foreign currency - if you're overseas, these fees can quickly add up.
-The Wise debit card with a 0% fee, outperforming every bank.
+The Wise debit card with a low fee that significantly outperforms every bank.
 Wise also offers debit cardholders a New Zealand bank account number and a leading app.
 Its NZ$14 application fee is one-off and locks in leading features and savings for life.

 |